Policy plan

 In 2018 to the spring of 2019, we conducted a preliminary study together with RSO Nederland and CPZ to achieve an Electronic Client File in birth care.
 This preliminary study was subsidised by the Ministry of Health, Welfare and Sport.
 With this research and grant, we were able to develop the frameworks and theoretical thinking of future digital data exchange in birth care.

-In order to give shape to the intended digital information exchange in maternity care, the Ministry of Health, Welfare and Sport has set up the Babyconnect VIPP programme.
-The Ministry of Health, Welfare and Sport has commissioned us, as the national agency, to implement this programme.
-For this purpose, we receive a subsidy from VWS.
-The programme runs at least until 31 December 2022.
-You can find all information about this programme on our website Babyconnect.
+In order to give shape to the envisioned digital information exchange in birth care, the Ministry of Health, Welfare and Sport created the VIPP program Babyconnect.
+VWS has commissioned us as the national agency to implement this program.
+To this end, we receive a subsidy from VWS.
+The program will run at least until December 31, 2024.
+All information about it can be found on the Babyconnect website.

 Our policy is to:

-- Putting the end-users (patients/clients, healthcare providers, healthcare organisations and data analysts) in birth care at the centre when formulating the requirements for digital information exchange in birth care;
+• Put the end users (patients/clients, caregivers, healthcare organizations and data analysts/researchers) in birth care at the center of formulating the requirements that digital information exchange in birth care must meet;

-- Developing these requirements into efficient technical solutions that also comply with all care standards, guarantee data privacy, make information securely accessible and strive to increase the purchasing power of healthcare institutions, maximise standardisation and strengthen cooperation between organisations in the birth care sector;
+• Develop these requirements into efficient technical solutions that also comply with all standards of care, ensure data privacy, provide secure access to information and strive to increase purchasing power among healthcare institutions, maximize standardization and strengthen collaboration among birth care organizations;

 What activities does the institution carry out?